Benjamin F. Goodrich: Personal life

 On November 4, 1869, Goodrich was married to Mary Elizabeth Marvin (1841–1907), a daughter of U.S. Representative Richard Pratt Marvin and Isabella (née Newland) Marvin.
+Her brother, Selden E. Marvin, served as Adjutant General of New York.
 Her uncle, William Marvin, was a United States federal judge and the 7th Governor of Florida.
 Together, Mary and Benjamin were the parents of: